 4. Urine Alkalinization

-This medicine also comes handy for treating urine alkalization that helps to remove toxic substances from kidneys.
+This medicine also comes in handy for treating urine alkalization that helps to remove toxic substances from kidneys.

 Disodium Hydrogen Citrate Syrup Dosage and Usage